Kyriacos Kouros

-Kyriacós P. Kouros is the head of the Cyprus Intelligence Service, and is scheduled to be the head of the President's Diplomatic Office.
+Kyriacοs P. Kouros was the head of the Cyprus Intelligence Service from 2015 to 2023, and is now serving as the ambassador for Cyprus to the UK.

 Career

 Kouros previously worked as a journalist.

-He was Cyprus' Ambassador to Lebanon in 2009.
+He was Cyprus's Ambassador to Lebanon in 2009.
 Kouros served as Cyprus' Ambassador to the Netherlands in June 2012.
 He has also served as Cyprus' permanent representative to the Organisation for the Prohibition of Chemical Weapons.

 Kouros became chief of the Cyprus Intelligence Service in 2015, following the resignation of Andreas Pentaras.
 He presides over the Councils of Geopolitical Affairs and Energy Politics.

+Kouos has been serving as ambassador for Cyprus to the UK since 2 April 2024.